sreckoj/MQ-on-CP4I-notes/topics/miscellaneous/running-mq-locally.md

 docker stop mymq
 ```

 Because the container was created with option *--rm* it will be automatically deleted after the stop and can be recreated with the same name.
+The alternative is to run it without this option and restart it later with `docker start mymq`